takase1121/dotfiles/README.md

 - some more that I forgot.

 # Notes
+- In case you haven't realised, I use chezmoi.
 - `CTRL-X` replaces `CTRL-C` to emit `SIGINT`.
 This is intentional
 - You must edit the filename in `manage_wp` to use it yourself.
 Mine is `blue.mp4`